 We are honored to work with the artisan moms mentioned in the first story and honored to interact, meet, and share their beautiful products with the women in the other stories.
 That is how the support cycle continues.

-.
-Moms are the ones true north in our lives, they are open arms during the storms of life.
+For all the women in our lives who have held up, given assistance, and supported us, Pearls With Purpose says, “THANK YOU”.
+The women are the ones true north in our lives, they are open arms during the storms of life.
 They are shoulders to cry on and cheers to celebrate with.
-Moms move mountains for us and help us dig our way out of deep holes.
+They move mountains for us and help us dig our way out of deep holes.
 And now more than ever, women everywhere need our support.

-HAPPY MOTHERS DAY to ALL the women out there who diligently strive to support others!
+This is for ALL of the women out there who diligently strive to support others!